Top 7 Hospitality Design Trends That Will Matter in 2022

 Featured in the off-lobby common area we were rewarded with not one, but 4 separate video game stations.

 Two of Nintendo’s Wii game consoles were featured on two huge flatscreens, as well as two 8 bit video game tables stocked with 30 free games to play.
 No quarters necessary.

-If you liked this blog and want to learn even more about how to thrive in this sector, take advantage of a free trial to our HotelMarketData database where you can track the planning and construction of new hotels throughout the country.
+If you want to learn more about how to make money in this sector, or to find hospitality leads, take advantage of a free trial to our HotelMarketData.com hotel construction database.